chengxxf/codebase/README.md

 In fact, this is on the http authentication format.
 You could set a password too:<br>

 https://youruser:password@github.com/user/repo.git<br>
-You should be aware that if you do this, your github password will be stored in plaintext in your .git directory, which is obviously<br> undesirable.<br>
+You should be aware that if you do this, your github password will be stored in plaintext in your .git directory, which is obviously undesirable.<br>
 ###################################################<br>

 #########################<br>